NgSekLong/SelectUrCAS/README.md

 Note that:
 - **Select Ur CAS** is not associated to Apereo, just an project from a user of CAS :)
-- **Select Ur CAS** is components are usually not build secure, you should not relies on this project for secure standard
+- **Select Ur CAS** is components are usually not build secure (While I tried my best in making it as secure as possible), you should probably not relies on this project for secure standard...

 ## Prerequisite